Xe/site/blog/nixos-vr-hell-2021-12-02.markdown

 additional setup" prompt.

 [As an aside, it seems that most of the people that do VR on NixOS that I know use Nvidia cards.
-Nvidia drivers on Linux seem to be significantly less cursed when compared to other distros, however when I built this tower I was building it assuming that I would primarily run NixOS on it.
+Nvidia drivers on NixOS seem to be significantly less cursed when compared to other distros, however when I built this tower I was building it assuming that I would primarily run NixOS on it.
 This made me pick an AMD card even though they have slightly less waifus per second compared to their